Modeling and Optimizing Process/Product Behavior using Design of Experiments

 B.S., Mechanical Engineering, University of Michigan, 1986

 Experimentation is frequently performed using trial and error approaches which are extremely inefficient and rarely lead to optimal solutions.
 Furthermore, when it’s desired to understand the effect of multiple variables on an outcome (response), “one-factor-at-a-time” trials are often performed.
-Not only is this approach inefficient, it inhibits the ability to understand and model how multiple variables interact to jointly affect a response.
+Not only is this approach inefficient, but it also inhibits the ability to understand and model how multiple variables interact to jointly affect a response.
 Statistically based Design of Experiments provides a methodology for optimally developing process understanding via experimentation.

 Design of Experiments has numerous applications, including